JanVasko1/KM-Calendar_Reading/Libs/GUI/Information.md

 ## Events - General

+### Skip Events
+- This is the list of evens which should be skipped from registering them into TimeSheets
+- Text is compared with Event subject and if a part of subject contain text then is recognized and event is not considerate for Time Sheets

 ### Lunch
-- lunch is special event which should be skipped from Timesheet
+- lunch is special event which should be skipped from Time sheet
 - Also is used to split  parallel meeting which is planned over the lunch (like whole day meetings)
 - Search text can be modified